rantahar/debugging-c-cpp/index.rst

 Errors and Signals
 ------------------

- - No built-in error handling.
-Print and error message and `exit(1)`
+C has no built-in error handling, but there are libraries for this.
+Ultimately this comes down to printing an error message and calling `exit(1)` (or any other error code besides 1).

 Finding Memory Issues